fbpx

 Loop Labeling

-The true power of causal loop diagram lies in its ability to identify and analyze feedback loops – the circular chains of cause-and-effect relationships that drive the system’s behavior.
+The true power of CLDs lies in their ability to identify and analyze feedback loops – the circular chains of cause-and-effect relationships that drive the system’s behavior.

 Once these loops have been traced through the interconnected variables and causal links, it’s essential to label them as either reinforcing or balancing.